Emergent Spacetime and Cosmic Inflation: Discussion

-The above speculation may be too good to be true.
-However, it may not be so absurd, considering the fact that the cosmic inflation is described by a conformal Hamiltonian system \cite{libermarle,mcla-perl} which often appears in dynamical systems with friction and the transition of such dynamical systems in nonequilibrium into equilibrium is induced by interactions with environment.
+The above speculation may not be so absurd, considering the fact that the cosmic inflation is described by a conformal Hamiltonian system \cite{libermarle,mcla-perl} which also appears in dynamical systems with friction and the transition of such dynamical systems in nonequilibrium into equilibrium is induced by interactions with environment.
 For the cosmic inflation, ubiquitous fluctuations over the inflating spacetime will play a role of the environment.
-Furthermore it seems to be a reasonable clue since the underlying theory for emergent gravity is the Maxwell's electromagnetism on NC spacetime and the Landau damping can be realized even at a nonlinear level \cite{landau-vilani}.
-Therefore it will be important to verify whether the innocent idea can work or not.
+This speculation may be further supported by the fact that the underlying theory for emergent gravity is the Maxwell's electromagnetism on NC spacetime and the Landau damping can be realized even at a nonlinear level \cite{landau-vilani}.
+Therefore it will be interesting to verify whether the naive idea can work or not.
 Probably the cosmic Landau damping may be closely related to the instability of de Sitter space suggested by Polyakov \cite{polya}.